KunkelAlexander/neon-sand/README.md

 ## Key Classes and Scripts

+- *SandSimulation*:
+	- **C++ script**
-- *SandSimulation*: **C++ script**: Contains the core logic for the sand simulation, including methods for spawning sand, updating the grid, and managing sand types.
+	- Contains the core logic for the sand simulation, including methods for spawning sand, updating the grid, and managing sand types.
-	- Handles the simulation logic.
 	- Stores a 2D grid of sand IDs (0…255) in a low-resolution array.
 	- Grid size (derived from screen size / Global.SIM_SCALE) is updated from the Godot code via the grid_updated signal.
+- *Input:*
+	- **cursor.gd**
-- *Input:* **cursor.gd**: Controls the user input for interacting with the simulation, including adjusting the cursor size and placing sand particles.
+	- Controls the user input for interacting with the simulation, including adjusting the cursor size and placing sand particles.
 - *SandRenderer*:
 	- Handles the visual representation of the simulation.
 	- Converts the low-res simulation array into a texture (type_texture).
 	- Uses a shader to convert sand IDs into colors via a palette texture (sand_colors).